 Keli’s second completed manuscript is a Contemporary Romance set in the Sonoma County Wine country, and is a finalist in the Adult category of the 2017 PitchWars competition.

-The clock on the wall reads 10:42am.
+The clock on the wall reads 10:42.
 Eighteen minutes left—three questions to go.
 I pinch the bridge of my nose, struggling to picture the notes I reviewed over and over last night.
-Bleary-eyed and exhausted, I’d finally crashed out on the couch at 3am, hoping to get a few hours’ sleep before my phone buzzed to wake me.
+Bleary-eyed and exhausted, I finally crashed out on the couch to snatch a few hours’ sleep before my phone buzzed to wake me.

-As though on cue, the backpack at my feet starts to vibrate.
-I glance around, hoping no one can hear the low buzz of the phone.
+As though on cue, the backpack at my feet starts to vibrate and my eyes dart around, hoping no one can hear the low buzz.
 Thank God I remembered to switch the ringer off.
 Who the hell would be calling me right now?

-The vibrating finally stops and I concentrate on the exam in front of me.
+The vibrating stops, and I concentrate on the exam in front of me.

-# 98) EXPLAIN THE PRIMARY ROLE OF MALOLACTIC FERMENTATION IN CALIFORNIA CHARDONNAY
+# 98) EXPLAIN THE ROLE OF MALOLACTIC FERMENTATION IN CALIFORNIA CHARDONNAY.

-Malolactic fermentation (or ML) is a secondary fermentation that converts harsh Malic acids to softer Lactic acids.
+Malolactic (ML) is a secondary fermentation that converts tart malic acids to softer lactic acids.
 It produces diacetyl as a side-product, which adds “buttery” notes to Chardonnay.
 It’s generally performed on a percentage of the wine, though some Chardonnays are taken through 100% ML…

-… but only if you want them to be buttery, fat, flabby Chard-bombs.
+… but only if you want them to be fat, flabby Chard-bombs.

 I snicker, and the guy in front of me glances back, frowning.
 I wave a silent apology.
-I’ve never been a fan of Chardonnay—hated it from the first sip of well-watered-down Napa Chard my mother let me taste when I was eleven.
+I’ve never been a fan of Chardonnay—hated it from the first well-watered-down sip Maman let me taste when I was eleven.

-At the end of my answer, I can’t help but add:
+At the end, I can’t help but add:

 100% ML on warm-climate Chardonnay that lacks sufficient acidity will produce an overly fat, flabby wine.
 However, <50% ML on cooler-climate fruit with ample acidity creates a mouth-filling balance.

 I flex my fingers, trying to work the cramp out.
-It’s chilly in the lecture hall, and I pull my wrinkled plaid flannel closer before moving on, anxious to finish in time.
+It’s chilly in the lecture hall, and I pull my wrinkled plaid flannel closer, anxious to finish.

 Despite the ticking clock, the thought of France distracts me for a moment.
 I wish our trip was starting there.
-I’ve been lobbying Jason for an extra few days in Provence, but he can’t get his focus off Amsterdam, which honestly I’m not that excited about.
-I’m going to end up taking care of five stoned people for four days.
+I’ve been lobbying Jason for an extra few days in Provence, but he can’t get his focus off Amsterdam.
+Which, to be honest, I’m not that excited about.
+I’m going to end up taking care of five stoned people for three days.

 Dammit.
 My phone is ringing again, buzzing against my ankle.
 Probably some telemarketer wanting to hook me with a fake “free cruise” offer.
 Ignoring it, I launch into my answer.
-Only eleven minutes to finish.
+Nine minutes left.

 Saignée translates to “bleed” in French.
-With this technique, a portion of the juice is “bled off” the crushed grapes to intensify the color, phenolics and flavor of the red wine being produced.
-In Bordeaux or Burgundy, this pale pink juice is discarded …
+With this technique, a portion of the juice is “bled off” the crushed grapes to intensify the color, phenolics and flavor of a red wine being produced.
+In Burgundy, this pale pink juice is discarded, but…

-My pulse quickens in response to the furtive rustling growing around the room—the thud of backpacks and squeak of writing tables being lowered.
-I hunker down and keep writing, the last word practically a scrawl as I try to ignore the dark shapes of students starting to file down the aisle.
+My pulse quickens as a furtive rustling grows—papers shuffling over the low thud of backpacks.
+My shoulders hunch forward and I keep writing, the last word practically a scrawl as I try to ignore the dark shapes of students starting to file down the aisle.

-I smile at the fleeting image of Dad walking beside me along the vineyard rows as we taste the grapes, the berries breaking open between my teeth with a sweet burst, followed by the bitter taste of skins and seeds.
+The corners of my lips curl at the fleeting image of my father, walking beside me along the vineyard rows as we taste the grapes, the berries breaking open in my mouth with a sweet burst, followed by the bitter taste of skins and seeds.

 Optimal ripeness is determined by Brix levels, berry metabolites, berry proteins and taste—primarily seed maturity.
 To measure the Brix of the fruit …